Nivanglus/Epsilon-Rules/Rules.md

 6. Avatar Flight - Flying around is not permitted.
 You will be hit with a seeker missile.

 7. Movement Enhancers - Sprints are allowed so long as they have a minimum 5 second cooldown minimum between use.
-Boostpacks are disallowed until the sim is completed and all appropriate methods of traversal are added.
 Airstrafes are disallowed.
+Boost/Jet/Buttpacks are authorized at all times.
+We require attacking forces to check their jetpacks at the door with the Epsilon OIC.
+For permanent approval, contact Nivanglus Aya.
+There is a free buttpack in the attackers spawn for use.

+    ## Currently authorized jetpacks
+        - ASR Condor Jetpack, etc.
+        - Jetpack made by Aria Thexios for Strelok

 8. Tank Traps/Bollards - Built in sim anti-vehicle measures are there for a reason, attempting to bypass them utilizing a vehicle will result in the vehicle being returned and the offenders vehicle priviledges being revoked for the raid, continued cases will result in a two week vehicle restriction